ur-tcs/programming-2-ex-8/README.md

 ### MyLazyList implementation

 This week we’ll use `MyLazyList`, our own implementation of lazy lists in Scala.
+We also provide a skeleton for the exercise.

 The `MyLazyList` class has a lazy field pointing to a state, which can either be a `LZCons` (representing a non-empty list) or `LZNil` (representing an empty list).
 The class is described below: